CV

 - M.S. in Electromechanical/Energy engineering

-- M.S. in Population & Development (orientation : Population & environment)
+- M.S. in Social Sciences (orientation : Population & Development)

 - Ph.D in Applied Sciences